 - What are things you can do better than them?

-With the groundwork done, create a plan for Twitter marketing outlining the core topics of your tweets, the voice and tone you’ll use, who will keep an eye on the trending hashtags, and, so on.
+With the groundwork done, create a plan for Twitter marketing outlining the core topics of your tweets, the voice, and tone you’ll use, who will keep an eye on the trending hashtags, and, so on.

 Also, essential here is creating a plan for Twitter engagement and tracking Twitter analytics.
 Decide on how you’d engage your followers.
 Will you ask them questions?
 Retweet their content?
-Reply back to their comments?
+Reply back to their comments.
 Host interesting polls?

 At the same time, work out which metrics you’d be tracking to evaluate results.
 This depends on your goals from Twitter.

 If you’re looking to grow brand awareness, for example, you’ll want to look at how your impressions and reach are growing.
-If you’re planning to drive engagement, look at each tweet’s engagement rate, the average comments, likes, and retweets it gets.
+If you’re planning to drive engagement, look at each tweet’s engagement rate, and the average comments, likes, and retweets it gets.

 When done, start writing your tweets.
 Having your Twitter content ready in advance leaves you with time to engage with your audience.
-It also saves you on days when those creative gears won’t spin.
+It also saves you days when those creative gears won’t spin.

-Simply log into ContentStudio and select Social Media Post in the Composer mode.
+Simply log into ContentStudio and select Social Media Post in Composer mode.
 Now, pick Schedule from the four options available to you:

-Step 5: Evaluate Twitter engagement results
+Step 5: Evaluate Twitter Engagement Results

 As a social media manager or a one-person team wearing the social media management hat, you’ll want to study the performance of your Twitter strategy for a defined time.